italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 General Assumptions
 -------------------

-  - All the Status Attestations can only be acquired when the Wallet Instance has an internet connection and is actively executed by the User.
+- **Internet Connection for Status Attestations**: Status Attestations can be obtained only when the Wallet Instance is connected to the internet and actively operated by the User.
-  - A Credential Issuer, is in charge of the creation and the issuance of Credentials, its lifecycle and its validity status.
+- **Role of a Credential Issuer**: A Credential Issuer is responsible for creating and issuing Credentials, as well as managing their lifecycle and validity status.
-  - When one or more Authentic Sources are involved in the issuance of a Digital Credential, the information exchanged between the Authentic Source and the PID/(Q)EAA Provider is required for the issuance of the Credential and, in the cases where the revocation is requested by the Authentic Source, also for the the revocation of the Credential.
+- **Involvement of Authentic Sources**: When one or more Authentic Sources are involved in the issuance of a Digital Credential, the information exchanged between the Authentic Source and the PID/(Q)EAA Provider is crucial for the credential's issuance.
+Furthermore, in cases where the Authentic Source initiates a revocation or data changes, revoking the Credential becomes necessary.

 .. _sec_revocation_requirements: